orenbenkiki/dynamake/README.rst

 Since DynaMake is very new, there are many features that should be implemented, but haven't been worked on yet:

-* Sumbit actions to a cluster/grid/etc. when possible and sensible.
-This may require some annotation inside the flow (not all actions deserve being distributed).
-Possibly add a ``distributed`` call, and some configuration to allow interfacing with different cluster/grid systems.
-Ensure distribution resources are distinct from parallelism resources.

 * Allow registering additional file formats for the generated configuration files.

 * Allow forcing rebuilding (some) targets.

-* Generate a more detailed reason for each executed action.

 * Collect merged coverage from invocations of Python sub-scripts for tests.

 * Dry run.
 While it is impossible in general to print the full set of dry run actions, if should be easy to just print the 1st action(s) that need to be executed.
 This should provide most of the value.

+* Allow automated clean actions based on the collected output files of actions.
+If there's nothing to be done when running some plan, the collected output of all actions invoked by that plan are fair game to being removed as part of a clean action.
+However, due to the dry-run problem, we can't automatically clean outputs of actions that depend on actions that need to be executed.

+* Allow skipping generating intermediate files if otherwise no actions need to be done.

 * Generate a tree (actually a DAG) of step invocations.
 This would require the steps to be sufficiently simple to allow for scanning the Python source code for identifiers containing the